Skip to content

 2. Ask for Consent

 You want to send wanted emails.
-To ensure your subscribers want to receive your emails, ask for their consent when they first sign up for your list, called double-opted in (DOI) or confirmed opted-in (COI).
+And in some countries, having affirmative consent is a requirement.
+To ensure your subscribers want to receive your emails, ask for their consent when they first sign up for your list, called double-opt in (DOI) or confirmed opt-in (COI).
 One idea for getting their consent is to send them a welcome email that asks them to take an action like clicking a link to verify their email.

 3. Use Plain Text Emails